ninetailsrabbit/Match3Maker/README.md

      .FillInitialBoard(false); // public Board FillInitialBoard(bool allowMatchesOnStart = false, Dictionary<string, Piece>? preSelectedPieces = null)

+// This function run when PreparedGridCells is used, assign the neighbour cells for all of them in the board.
+// This function is rarely called manually but here it is in case you want to update the cells,  change their size or want to prepare them manually. board.UpgradeGridCellsNeighbours();

 // You can change properties any time board.ChangeGridWidth(7)